Keeping your WordPress site updated is more than just a routine task; it’s a crucial step in safeguarding your site.

 This means that if you are not using the latest version of WordPress, then you are using software with known security vulnerabilities.
 Hackers can search for websites running the older version, and you may become a victim of a sophisticated attack.

-Plugins can also be exploited by hackers.
-You need to make sure that all your WordPress plugins, themes, and the core itself are always up to date.
+Hackers can also exploit plugins.
+Therefore, you need to ensure that all your WordPress plugins, themes, and the core itself are always up to date.

 For more tips on keeping your site secure, see our ultimate guide to WordPress security.